 - Unexpected delays with some transfers

-Social media.
-Upon viewing the Twitter and Facebook feed of Azimo, we can see a range of varied interactions between the company’s customer service staff and its customers.
-A large portion of the discussions surround complaints of inconsistent service.
-It is hard to tell whether the complaints are adequately justified or not; however, what we do see is prompt responses from the support staff, asking for payment reference numbers, to get to the bottom of the issue.
+Upon viewing the Twitter and Facebook feed of Azimo, we can see a range of interactions between the service and its customers.
+There appear to be occasional complaints of inconsistent service.
+It is difficult to determine if this is justified or not.
+However, we also see prompt responses from Azimo, so it can rectify any issue as quickly as possible.

-Registration process.
-The registration process is relatively straight-forward and consists of entering your first and last name, along with an email address and password.
-Alternatively, you can sign up with your Facebook or Google accounts.
-The entire process takes around 5 minutes.
+The registration process takes around 5 minutes and is relatively straight-forward.
+You begin by entering your first and last name, along with an email address and password.
+Alternatively, you can sign up with your Facebook or Google account.

 How does Azimo work?

 As a part of our Azimo review, we will take you through an example transaction.
 If you would like some guidance in navigating your own account, you can follow along below.